willdolbeer/starred-angular-projects/README.md

 - `RouterModule` config was included in `app.module.ts` instead of a separate file
 - All CSS is contained in a single `style.css` instead of bundling styles for each component

+The two project components contain identical functions.
+This was done to make use of multiple views using the Angular router.

 ## Prerequisites

 Install the latest version of [Angular CLI](https://github.com/angular/angular-cli)